Kite (2014 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 19 out of 100, based on 7 critics, indicating "overwhelming dislike".

 John DeFore of The Hollywood Reporter wrote on his review that "Ralph Ziman's Kite repackages an assortment of genre tropes into an instantly forgettable Luc Besson-aping slog that would be unneeded even if Besson hadn't just returned to big action flicks himself."
 Peter Debruge of Variety commented: "The super-controversial, often-censored story of an orphaned schoolgirl turned sex slave and assassin isn't for everyone (and you can't entirely blame those countries whose strict anti-child pornography laws deemed it wasn't for anyone), although a slicker, less overtly kinky remake should have been catnip to Sin City and Sucker Punch fans.
 But judging by the disappointing results, this uninspired Anchor Bay release awaits homevid obscurity."
 Peter Howell of the Toronto Star gave the film two out of four stars, commenting that "Ziman creates a visually interesting, graffiti-festooned landscape, there's a plenitude of action – including some truly goring death scenes – and Eisley and Callan McAuliffe as Oburi are both nicely appealing.
 But the tedium soon sets in, thanks mostly to a story that feels clichéd beyond bearing, including a final twist that is so 'never mind.'"